ChemFit: A framework for automated high-dimensional model parameter optimization: Methods

-Since the SCME/f potential is available as a "Calculator" in the atomic simulation environment (ASE)\cite{hjorthlarsen_2017_atomic}, we used the built-in \emph{MinimizationASE} quantity computer, which minimizes the energy of an initial reference configuration and then computes certain quantities.
-In our objective function, the deviation of the minimized positions from the reference configuration is quantified via the root-mean-square-deviation (RMSD) of atomic positions \emph{after} applying an optimal rotation and translation determined with the Kabsch algorithm\cite{Kabsch1976,Kabsch1978}.
-A one-to-one correspondence between atoms in the reference configuration and in the minimized configuration is assumed.
-For the reference configurations we used the locally optimal configurations obtained from structure optimization from \emph{ab initio} calculations (details of these simulations can be found in the SI).
-The loss function is simply the sum of the atom position RMSD values after applying the Kabsch rotation and translation.
+Since the SCME/f potential is available as a ``Calculator" in the atomic simulation environment (ASE)~\cite{hjorthlarsen_2017_atomic}, we used the built-in \emph{MinimizationASE} quantity computer, which minimizes the energy of an initial reference configuration and then computes certain quantities.